HaoyangChen/portfolio2/README.md

 ## Haoyang Chen's Portfolio

 Welcome to my portfolio!
-I am a junior graduating in June, 2021 with a B.S in Informatics and a focus on Information Architecture at the University of Washington.
+I am a junior graduating in June, 2021 with a B.S in Informatics and a focus on Software Development at the University of Washington.
 This portfolio used Gulp based development environment with a watch task and was built using SASS and Bootstrap framework.
 You can visit the live site by clicking [here](https://haoyangchen.github.io/portfolio/) or copy this link https://haoyangchen.github.io/portfolio/ and open it in a browser.

 #### Usage